-Office of Justice Programs

-National Institute of Justice
+U.S. Department of Justice Office of Justice Programs National Institute of Justice OMB No. 1121-0329

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for funding for social science research in forensic science.
-This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for funding for research on international organized crime.
+This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of international organized crime at the State, local, tribal, and Federal levels, and to respond to the Attorney General's goals for DOJ regarding the impact of international organized crime on the United States and the criminal justice system at each of those levels.